vegai/chaos/README.md

 # chaos
 [![Build Status](https://travis-ci.org/vegai/chaos.svg?branch=master)](https://travis-ci.org/vegai/chaos)

+WARNING: will be probably breaking the file format a bit before 1.0: will change the JSON file format to something neater.
+Perhaps steal pass's idea of file-per-entry, that would work much better against version controlling.

+I should be able to write a converter script for pre-1.0 => 1.0 format.
+I'll need one anyway :)

 Password metadata storager and xsalsa20 hasher.
 It generates and stores meats and salts and a master key, and is able to recall passwords by xsalsa20 hashing.
 Chaos also automatically makes git commits out of every change to the JSON file.